-- More than two water meters per supply are required to calculate the consumption - It is unreasonably expensive to do so which is defined as where the total cost exceeds a 50% uplift on the standard cost - The installation would create an unacceptable health and safety risk - There is a communal hot water supply - Property survey confirms that necessary inflow pipework is not available or accessible for meter installation - N.53 To accurately model the potential number of meters installed in a DMA, it is necessary to apply a survey to fit ratio to each property type.
-The survey to fit ratio is the % of successful installs (governed by the constraints mentioned above) that are expected for a type of meter installation at a property type: e.g. it is expected that an external screw in meter can be successfully fitted at a detached house in the London WRZ in 97.62% of cases. - N.54 The survey to fit ratios applicable to WRMP24 are summarised in Table N-3 and Table N-4.
+- The installation would create an unacceptable health and safety risk - There is a communal hot water supply - Property survey confirms that necessary inflow pipework is not available or accessible for meter installation - N.50 To accurately model the potential number of meters installed in a DMA, it is necessary to apply a survey to fit ratio to each property type.
+The survey to fit ratio is the % of successful installs (governed by the constraints mentioned above) that are expected for a type of meter installation at a property type: e.g. it is expected that an external screw in meter can be successfully fitted at a detached house in the London WRZ in 97.62% of cases. - N.51 The survey to fit ratios applicable to WRMP24 are summarised in Table N-3 and Table N-4.
 These figures are based on our PMP meter installation experience in AMP7 and are presented separately for London and the Thames Valley.